Installing and repairing shingles to eliminate leaks

 - Seeping water syphoning beneath the shingles from ice dams on the roof edges

-Proper roof installation and sealing begins with installation of an underlayment, like Grace Ice & Water Shield, which we carry.
-Almost every licensed and experienced roofing company, when building or installing a new roof, uses this type of product, which seals the roof deck from outside water, or even water seeping upward from ice dams.
-It will be used on roof edges, all the way up to roof openings like skylights, and often in the “valleys” of our roofline, where downward-sloping sections meet.
-Next, all the eaves, roof windows (skylights), vent pipes, vent stacks, chimneys, and other breaks in the roof deck are sealed with a rubberized asphalt around their edges.
+Proper roof installation and sealing begins with installation of an underlayment, like Grace Ice & Water Shield.
+Almost every experienced roofing installer, when installing a new roof, uses this type of product, which seals the roof deck from outside water, or even water seeping upward from ice dams.
+It will be used on roof edges, and often in the “valleys”.
+Next, all the eaves, roof windows (skylights), vent pipes, vent stacks, chimneys, and other breaks in the roof deck are flashed and sealed with a rubberized asphalt around their edges.

 Next are the shingles, almost all of which now come with 25-50-year (or lifetime) warranties.
-The warranties cover against defects for that long, but not damage or natural weathering and aging.
-Properly installed, all of the shingles we offer will give you long-term protection from rain, snow, and wind.
+The warranty covers against defects, but not damage or natural weathering and aging.
+Properly installed shingles will provide long-term protection from rain, snow, and wind.

 Repairing Roof Leaks

 In our region, most leaks occur in the winter.
-Aside from damage (fallen trees or branches, mostly), leakage occurs when ice forms on the roof edge (which generally has no insulation), and melting snow has nowhere to go.
-This ice buildup is called an ice dam, and when water backs up, it can syphon upward and sideways underneath the shingles, often traveling quite a distance before finding an opening into which it enters our homes.
+Aside from damage (fallen trees or branches, mostly), leaks often occur when ice forms on the roof edge, and melting snow has nowhere to go.
+This ice buildup is called an ice dam, and causes water to back up.
+Water can syphon upward and sideways underneath the shingles, often traveling quite a distance before finding an opening into which it enters the structure.
 This makes locating leaks especially difficult, as the point of entry is rarely where the water starts.
 Plugging one hole may stop that one drip for the time being, but doesn’t solve the bigger problem.
-The next more prevalent leaks come from dried, cracked, and crumbling seals around the roof protrusions like vents and skylights.
+Leaks may also occur from dried, cracked, and crumbling seals around the roof protrusions like vents and skylights.

 For larger repairs around damaged areas, protruding nails, or when installing new vent pipes, a layer of roof cement, followed by a roofing membrane like a fiberglass mesh, followed by another layer of roof cement, can provide a serious and long-lasting seal.

 When you see your shingles cracking, curling at the edges, or delaminating, it may be time to replace them.
-Check your warranty to see if they’re failing before their time.
 If it’s time to replace them, it’s also the time to replace your underlayment with a new, more versatile product that will seal better, and prevent some of the problems we’ve talked about here.
 Most shingles will show some minor surface disintegration over time without losing their integrity, so check for more serious damage before making the call to replace your entire roof.
 Take pictures to show one of our roofing experts, or consult a roofing installation professional for informed advice.

 Choosing the Right Roof Repair Products